 If you enjoy Mexican food you’ve probably already come across tomatillos.
 Some people think of tomatillos as peppers or tomatoes, and they look a little like pumpkins, but they’re none of those things.

-When you need a substitution for tomatillos, you can look at their canned version first, which is often available even in countries that do not have the fresh product.
+When you need a substitution for tomatillos, you can look at their canned version first, which is often available even in countries that do not have fresh products.
 Other replacements for tomatillos include green tomatoes, chiles, peppers, and gooseberries.

 The best substitutes for tomatillos